Arkansas Assisted Living Facilities

 Cost of Arkansas Assisted Living Facilities

-The average cost of assisted living in Arkansas is $2,810 per month.
+This cost is the base cost for a one-bedroom assisted living unit in Arkansas.
 Additional fees beyond the base rate may apply.
-More info on Assisted Living Costs

 Arkansas defines Assisted Living Facilities as a building or part of a building that is in the business of providing assisted living services for more than 24 hours, to more than three adult residents staying at the facility.
 Assisted living services are provided directly or through a written arrangement.
 An assisted living facility provides a minimum of services assisting residents in performing all activities of daily living during a 24-hour period.
 All facilities in Arkansas are designated as Level I or Level II Assisted Living.